torvalds/linux/Documentation/sound/cards/hdspm.rst

 Controller
 ----------

-Since DSP-MADI-Mixer has 8152 Fader, it does not make sense to use the standard mixer-controls, since this would break most of (especially graphic) ALSA-Mixer GUIs.
+Since DSP-MADI-Mixer has 8152 Fader, it does yest make sense to use the standard mixer-controls, since this would break most of (especially graphic) ALSA-Mixer GUIs.
 So Mixer control has be provided by a 2-dimensional controller using the